bluescan/tacentview/docs/cli.md

   command if you don't mind overwriting your existing source files with the --overwrite flag (see below), or do it as two passes.
 The final output image width will always be the frame width times the number of columns and the height will be the frame height times the number of rows.
-If any input image has a transparency, the final image will have transparency (assuming the output format supports it).
-When blank pages are needed they are filled with either opaque black (if no transparency) or transparent black (if there is).
+If an input image has transparency the whole contact sheet will have transparency if the output format supports it.
+When there are fewer input images than cols*rows, empty pages are needed.
+These empty pages are filled with a specified fill colour.
   Pages start at the top-left, one line at a time, from left to right.
   cols: Specify the number of columns you want in the contact sheet.
 This value
         should be bigger or equal to 0*.
 When set to 0 (the default) it will